 You’ll also have to invest in some horse-related paraphernalia to keep your horse happy and healthy.
 These include rugs, a grooming kit, feeding equipment, and basic veterinary supplies.

-If you can’t afford to care for a horse properly, rather stick to part-time riding.
+If you can’t afford to care for a horse properly and buy the necessary supplies and horse feeds necessary for proper nutrition, stick to part-time riding.

 Where to Buy a Horse